About

 It feels like middle school all over again.

-I’ve been teaching Christian history for over twenty years, now.
-And every year brings new opportunities for me to watch (sometimes slowly) students connect the dots, reevaluate presuppositions, learn things that challenge them to think about the world differently, and have “aha” moments that change their life.
+It’s why I started my career as a professor.
+Every year brought opportunities for me to watch (sometimes slowly) students connect the dots, reevaluate presuppositions, learn things that challenge them to think about the world differently, and have “aha” moments that change their life.

 Lately I’ve been thinking about how I can serve those who crave these experiences but don’t have the wonderful privilege that I have of actually getting paid to go to college!